dbaldridge-lab/htcf/jupyter_vscode.md

  ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/85ca0ab3-72c7-45db-aa22-f1e5ca4678ff)
 - Paste the code and click next
 - Enter your wustl key username and password
 - Leaving the previous VSCode window open, open a new VSCode window.
-The shortcut is `Shift + CMD + n`.
+The shortcut is `CMD + Shift + N`.

 - Click the icon for the Remote Explorer:
 ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/02779d19-a100-43ad-8e23-26f15c17463a)